 Indoor mold is always a problem that needs fixing until proven otherwise.
 Why are they so intolerable you might ask?
 Apart from making your property look repulsive, they cause an array of structural damage and health issues to both occupants of the building and the building itself.

-- Molds can on basically any surface and anywhere.
+2. Molds can on basically any surface and anywhere.
 They grow at temperatures ranging from 40 to 100 degrees Fahrenheit.
-They use organic materials e.g. wood, leaves, paper, and trees whether alive, dead or decaying as their food source because they cannot photosynthesize like plants.
+They use organic materials e.g. wood, leaves, paper, and trees whether alive, dead, or decaying as their food source because they cannot photosynthesize like plants.

-- Molds are commonly found in the home in areas such as the basement, the attic, beneath a leaky roof, kitchen, along with leaky plumbing pipes, showers, baths, under the kitchen sink, in the refrigerator, microwave, on your mattress, even in your chimney.
+4. Molds are commonly found in the home in areas such as the basement, the attic, beneath a leaky roof, kitchen, along with leaky plumbing pipes, showers, baths, under the kitchen sink, in the refrigerator, microwave, on your mattress, even in your chimney.
 They are commonly found in these places because of high humidity levels.
 Since molds are water-loving, it is usually seen in houses after a flood.
-In the event of a flood, it is very important that an expert is called upon to check the house so as to prevent a mold problem.
+In the event of a flood, an expert must be called upon to check the house to prevent a mold problem.

 Moisture is one of the greatest determining factors for mold growth.
 The causes of excessive moisture in the home include: